buddhaman/AnymaEngine/Readme.md

  - Improve standard library: add string type, better sorting.
  - Build introspection and profiling tools.
  - Do real good collision detection, fix the fact that lots of agents are being checked twice.
+ - Do rendering on background thread such that the main thread doesnt block and feels smooth.

 #### TODO
+- Refactor main loop and main in general.
+Move to SimulationScreen.
+- Setup screen to make new simulation.
 - Set debug option: Show chunks etc.
 - Simple behavior.
-- Setup screen to make new simulation.
 - Show agent sensors when selected.
-- Refactor main loop and main in general.
-Move to SimulationScreen.
 - Make super simple brain.
+- Remove agents.
+- Agent lifespan.
+- Agent asexual reproduction with mutations.
 - Fix agents popping into view.
 - Draw scale with some text too.
 - Implement alpha blending.